SynergOps/docker-compose/sample database/README.md

 ## Sample Database

-This is a simple MariaDB database server that you can import the provided sample data using the PhpMyadmin WebUI and paly around with the data.
+This is a simple MariaDB database server that you can import the provided sample data using the PhpMyadmin WebUI and play around with the data.

 This is ideal for anyone that needs :
 - a kickstart database for testing queries